-I am the Liquidating Trustee of the Graceway Liquidating Trust (the "Liquidating Trust"), a trust established for the benefit of the creditors of Graceway Pharmaceuticals, LLC and its affiliated debtors.
-This letter follows my letter dated December 31, 2016, in which I informed you that, as authorized by the United States Bankruptcy Court for the District of Delaware, the Liquidating Trust will soon make certain distributions to holders of allowed claims.
+I am the Liquidating Trustee of the Graceway Liquidating Trust (the "Liquidating Trust"), a trust established for the benefit of the creditors of Graceway Pharmaceuticals, LLC and its affiliated debtors (collectively, the "Debtors") under the First Amended Joint Plan of Liquidation of Graceway Pharmaceuticals, LLC, et al. (the "Plan"), as approved by the United States Bankruptcy Court for the District of Delaware (the "Bankruptcy Court") on April 20, 2012.